 Some of the earliest pioneers of using breath to measure the level of alcohol in a persons body include:

-First Generation Breathalysers
+First Generation Breathalyzers

-The first practical roadside breath testing device intended for use by the police was the drunkometer.
-The drunkometer was developed by Professor Harger in 1938, Professor Borkenstien (inventor of the breathalyzer) also collaborated with Harger and together they established a comprehensive 44 hour long training course for drunkometer operators, which consisted of practical usage and lectures.
+The first practical roadside breath testing device intended for use by the police was The Drunkometer.
+The drunkometer was developed by Professor Harger in 1938.
+Professor Borkenstien (inventor of the breathalyzer) also collaborated with Harger and together they established a comprehensive 44 hour long training course for drunkometer operators, which consisted of practical usage and lectures.

 The drunkometer collected a motorists breath sample directly into a balloon inside of the machine.
 The breath sample was then pumped through an acidified potassium permangate solution.
 If there was alcohol in the breath sample, the solution changed colour.
 The greater the colour change, the more alcohol there was present in the breath.